 Stretch your Luxury Travel Budget by Visiting Exotic Destinations

-I love telling other travelers stories about spotting Chilean dolphins from the car ferry to Chiloe Island in Northern Patagonia and how unexpectedly awe-inspiring it was to join a pilgrimage marching up a mountain to a Romanian Orthodox monastery in the Maramures forest, because, unlike recounting a visit to a popular destination like the Bahamas, Paris, or Iceland, no one feels the need to mansplain or one-up my trip with details of their trip.
+I love telling other travelers stories about spotting Chilean dolphins from the car ferry to Chiloe Island in Northern Patagonia and how unexpectedly awe-inspiring it was to join a pilgrimage marching up a mountain to a Romanian Orthodox monastery in the Maramures forest.
+These stories inspire.
+Unlike recounting a visit to a popular destination like the Bahamas, Paris, or Iceland, no one feels the need to mansplain or one-up my trip with details of their trip.

 When you report on travel to a destination considered obscure to Americans, people are more inclined to be interested rather than internally compare to their own trip and feel the need to explain why their trip was more luxurious, or otherwise “better.”

-When people visit the same few places, travel conversations can devolve to comparing lodging, activities, or nightlight experiences.- but when you travel to obscure or exotic destinations (which are often just a short train ride, ferry, or flight from top destinations) you become a mini expert.
-Stories of your travel- even though your version of luxury travel is on a budget- will be unique and interesting after you’ve explored a place that no one else in your social circle has ever been.
+When people visit the same few places, travel conversations can devolve to comparing lodging, activities, or nightlight experiences.
+When you travel to obscure or exotic destinations (which are often just a short train ride, ferry, or flight from top destinations), you become a mini expert.
+Stories of your travel- even though your version of luxury travel is on a budget- will be unique and interesting if you’ve explored a place that no one else in your social circle has ever been.